-- 3.43 A typical risk assessment process in the UK rail industry for the type of projects that are likely to be significant would be - identifying the hazardous events which have the potential to cause injury or death to - passengers; - workers; or - members of the public who are directly or indirectly exposed to the technical, operational, or organisational change being assessed; - identifying the precursors (i.e. the component, sub-system or system failures, physical effects, human error failures or operational conditions), which can result in the occurrence of each hazardous event; - identifying the control measures that are in place to control or limit the occurrence of each precursor that cannot be eliminated; - estimating the frequency at which each precursor and hazardous event can occur; - estimating or analysing the consequences in terms of injuries and fatalities that could occur for the different outcomes that may follow the occurrence of a hazardous event; - estimating the overall risk associated with each hazardous event; - identifying any additional control measures required to ensure that risk is reduced so far as is reasonably practicable; and - providing clear and comprehensive documentary evidence of the methodologies, assumptions, data, judgements and interpretations used in the development of the risk assessment and the analysis of its results (The results may also need to be accompanied by sensitivity and uncertainty analyses, particularly where the assessment is quantitative and where different safety measures need to be evaluated).

-3.44 Explicit risk estimation can be used where
+- workers; or - members of the public who are directly or indirectly exposed to the technical, operational, or organisational change being assessed; - identifying the precursors (i.e. the component, sub-system or system failures, physical effects, human error failures or operational conditions), which can result in the occurrence of each hazardous event; - identifying the control measures that are in place to control or limit the occurrence of each precursor that cannot be eliminated; - estimating the frequency at which each precursor and hazardous event can occur; - estimating or analysing the consequences in terms of injuries and fatalities that could occur for the different outcomes that may follow the occurrence of a hazardous event; - estimating the overall risk associated with each hazardous event; - identifying any additional control measures required to ensure that risk is reduced so far as is reasonably practicable; and - providing clear and comprehensive documentary evidence of the methodologies, assumptions, data, judgements and interpretations used in the development of the risk assessment and the analysis of its results (The results may also need to be accompanied by sensitivity and uncertainty analyses, particularly where the assessment is quantitative and where different safety measures need to be evaluated). - 3.45 Explicit risk estimation can be used where: